All City Guides

 €120–200/night

-Best for: First-timers, nervous racers, anyone who wants a low-drama race morning.
+Best for: First-timers and anyone who wants a low-drama race morning.

-Best for: Budget racers, doubles teams, groups who care more about clean logistics than style.
+Best for: Budget racers, doubles teams and groups who care about clean logistics rather than style.

 €130–190/night